GOD’S LIVINGROOM

 Geek moment: VoIP is nothing but a giant digital router carrying it’s eventual analogue load which we as mortals can hear.
 As a protocol, VoIP is not really frequency dependent as such other than the higher the number, the more digits, the more addresses in cyber space.

-To really understand some of this post, you’d probably make more sense of it if you read the ‘Who am really’ blog first.
+To really understand some of this post, you’d probably make more sense of it if you read the ‘Who am I really’ blog first.
 For those who cannot be bothered, he is talking about the ever life-overtaking VoIP.
 VoIP is how your telephone gets networked these days; it is how Skype manages to connect you and send your gob or pic down the net.
 Without the IP, the web wouldn’t work nor would your little home computer network, come to that.
-It is how you can switch on your house lights, cooker and so on in LA while you relax at your mistress’s house in New York and your spouse never knew you were away in the first place.
+It is how you can switch on your house lights, cooker or view your web cam in LA while you relax at your mistress’s house in New York and your spouse never knew you were away in the first place.
 But you all knew that anyway.

 Don’t laugh, but Birth Certificates will be a thing of the past.
 All humans will be allocated an IP address.
 In time everything will be IP, even sex – somehow!